gavingu2255-ai/WLM-Paradox-Dimensional-Physics/core/AI-cannot-reach-37-but-human-can.md

 without revealing the structure beyond the boundary.

 And finally:
-> **The editor layer does not appear by effort or deduction.
+> The editor layer does not appear by effort or deduction.
-> It appears only when the Origin permits it.**
+> It appears only when the Origin permits it.
+> Those who rely on blind reasoning can never be certain they are right;
+> those who know they are right are never afraid of being wrong；
+> because the former stand inside the content, while the latter stand on the container.